-The company manages its capital to ensure that while maximising the return to stakeholders through the optimisation of equity, it will continue operating as a going concern
+The company manages its capital to ensure that while maximising the return to stakeholders through the optimisation of equity, it will continue operating as a going concern.

-The capital structure of the branch consists of cash and cash equivalents (as disclosed in the Statement of Financial Position) and equity, comprising head office account and retained earnings (as disclosed in the Statement of Changes in Equity)
+The capital structure of the branch consists of cash and cash equivalents (as disclosed in the Statement of Financial Position) and equity, comprising head office account and retained earnings (as disclosed in the Statement of Changes in Equity).

 The company's capital is managed through its ICAAP.
-The ICAAP is reviewed internally on an annual basis Independent reviews are performed every three years
+The ICAAP is reviewed internally on an annual basis.
+Independent reviews are performed every three years.

 The capital management strategy through the ICAAP Summary Statement is currently being reviewed.
-These changes are designed to further strengthen the capital and retrocession support of the company
+These changes are designed to further strengthen the capital and retrocession support of the company.

-(f) Categories of financial instruments 2021 \$'000 2020 \$'000
+(f) Categories of financial instruments 2022 \$'000 2021 \$'000

 Financial assets Note

-Cash and cash equivalents 29,134 14,073
+Cash and cash equivalents 22,900 29,134

 Financial assets at fair value through profit or loss (i)

-Fixed interest securities 169,006 164,826
+Fixed interest securities 187,530 169,006

 Loans and receivables

-Other assets 10 9,355 927
+Other assets 10 1,859 9,355

+Financial liabilities

-Financial liabilities Amortised cost
+Amortised cost

-Payables 12 3,728 2,758
+Payables 12 5,420 3,728

-(i) Financial assets camed at fair value through profit or loss have been designated as such upon initial recognition None of the receivables are designated as 'fair value through profit or loss'
+(i) Financial assets carried at fair value through profit or loss have been designated as such upon initial recognition.
+None of the receivables are designated as 'fair value through profit or loss'.

-(g) Financial risk management objectives It is ultimately the responsibility of the Board to ensure that there is an effective risk management control framework in place.
+(g) Financial risk management objectives

+It is ultimately the responsibility of the Board to ensure that there is an effective risk management control framework in place.
 Consistent with regulatory requirements the Board has explicitly allocated to the Managing Director, the function of overseeing the establishment and maintenance of risk-based systems and controls across the branch.
-The Chief Risk Officer (CRO) reviews, monitors and reports on the RMS to the Managing Director and the Board Risk Committee
+The Chief Risk Officer (CRO) reviews, monitors and reports on the RMS to the Managing Director and the Board Risk Committee.

 As part of the overall governance framework the Board and senior management of the branch have developed, implemented and maintain a sound and prudent RMS.
-The RMS identify the branch's policies and procedures, processes and controls that comprise its nsk management and control systems.
+The RMS identify the branch's policies and procedures, processes and controls that comprise its risk management and control systems.
 These systems address all material risks, financial and non-financial, likely to be faced by the branch.